Flone-dnb/nameless-engine/docs/Manual.md

 The `src` directory contains a directory per CMake target, for example: `editor` (executable CMake target), `editor_lib` (library CMake target) and some additional helper directories such as `.cmake` (contains helper CMake functions) and `.scripts` (contains Go scripts that we use in our CMake files).

 Inside of each CMake target directory will be a target-specific `CMakeLists.txt` file (for example: `src/editor_lib/CMakeLists.txt`), directories for source code and maybe a `.generated` directory that contains reflection code (we will talk about source code directories and reflection in one of the next sections).

+Note that generally you should add all functionality of your game into a library target (so that it can be used in other executable targets such as `tests`) while executable targets will generally will only have `main.cpp`.

 Your game target `CMakeLists.txt` is fully yours, it will have some configuration code inside of it but you are free to change it as you want (you can disable/change `doxygen`, `clang-tidy`, reflection generation and anything else you don't like).